 - guidelines for hiring each type of childcare.

-It’s recommended to start looking for a good daycare centre or childcare option before you need it because there are long waiting lists.
+Start looking for a good daycare center or childcare option before you need it because there are long waiting lists.
 You should start looking when you’re pregnant or when you are on maternity leave.
-It is highly recommended to put your name on as many lists as possible so you can be more likely to secure care for your child that you are happy with.
-To take a look at the wider education system in the Netherlands – and help you choose between state, private, Dutch, international or alternate education – read Expatica’s guide to education in the Netherlands.
-Our short family’s guide to childcare in the Netherlands provides an overview of the childcare system in the Netherlands, while the guide below answers some more indepth questions to help you choose the best type of childcare in the Netherlands for your young children.
+Put your name on as many lists as possible so you can be more likely to secure care.
+To take a look at the wider education system in the Netherlands; read Expatica’s guide to education in the Netherlands.
+Our guide to childcare in the Netherlands provides an overview of the childcare system in the Netherlands, while the guide below answers some more in-depth questions to help you choose the best type of childcare in the Netherlands for your young children.